ICCB-Cologne/CNSistent/README.md

 4. If `--bins` is provided, the data is binned into segments of the given size.
 The segments are created by aggregating the CN values of the selected segments.
     * The aggregation can be done using one of the following `--aggregate` functions: `mean`, `min`, `max`.
 For `mean`, the aggregation is weighted by the segment length.
 5. The binned data is stored in a TSV file with the following columns: `sample_id, chrom, start, end, major_cn, minor_cn`.
 The names of the columns can be different, but the order must be the same.
-    * If `--onlybins` is provided, only the segments are created, with the columns `chrom, start, end`.
+    * If `--segfile` is provided, only the segments are created, with the columns `chrom, start, end`.

 ![Example Binning](./docs/example_bins.png)